mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 https://avoindata.prh.fi/bis/v1?totalResults=true&maxResults=500&businessLine=Oluen%20valmistus
 ```

-Add the creation form a select drop down that gets its data (breweries) from the above API endpoint.
-The select drop down could be used to prefill the input fields.
+Add the creation form a select drop-down that gets its data (breweries) from the above API endpoint.
+The select drop-down could be used to prefill the input fields.

 Your solution should work as follows.
-User can fill the info of a brewery either in the old way (by writing to text fields), or select a brewery from the drop down:
+The user can fill in the info of a brewery either in the old way (by writing to text fields), or select a brewery from the drop-down:

 ![image](../images/8-17.png)

-If user selects a brewery, it's name and the year is filled to the text fields:
+If the user selects a brewery, its name and the year are filled to the text fields:

 ![image](../images/8-18.png)

-You can assume year of the registration date as the year of the brewery's establishment, unless it is before 1980's as those records don't seem to match to the actual establishment year.
+You can assume the year of the registration date as the year of the brewery's establishment unless it is before the 1980's as those records don't seem to match the actual establishment year.
 You may leave the year field empty for those.

 </blockquote>